simula/hyperaktiv/README.md

 The `predict_adhd.py` script contains the following command-line arguments:

 ```
-Usage: predict_adhd [OPTIONS]
+Usage: predict_adhd

 Script that runs the baseline experiments.

-  Written by Steven Hicks.

 Options:
   -x, --x-file-path               Full path to the extracted features (features.csv).